-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the D800 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
+Both the D800 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The D800 was replaced by the Nikon D810, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon D800 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.